MicrosoftDocs/bi-shared-docs/docs/azure-analysis-services/analysis-services-gateway-install.md

 ---
-title: Learn how to install On-premises data gateway for Azure Analysis Services | Microsoft Docs
+title: Install On-premises data gateway for Azure Analysis
 description: Learn how to install and configure an On-premises data gateway to connect to on-premises data sources from an Azure Analysis Services server.
 author: kfollis
 ms.service: analysis-services
-ms.topic: conceptual
+ms.topic: concept-article
 ms.date: 08/25/2023
 ms.author: kfollis
 ms.reviewer: minewiskan
 ms.custom:
+#customer intent: As an Azure Analysis Services user I want to learn how to confiture an On-premisis data gateway.
 ---
 # Install and configure an on-premises data gateway

 An on-premises data gateway is required when one or more Azure Analysis Services servers in the same region connect to on-premises data sources.
 While the gateway you install is the same as used by other services like Power BI, Power Apps, and Logic Apps, when installing for Azure Analysis Services, there are some additional steps you need to complete.
 This install article is specific to **Azure Analysis Services**.

 To learn more about how Azure Analysis Services works with the gateway, see [Connecting to on-premises data sources](analysis-services-gateway.md).
 To learn more about advanced installation scenarios and the gateway in general, see [On-premises data gateways documentation](/data-integration/gateway/service-gateway-onprem).